g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 The vocals go really country.
 https://www.youtube.com/watch?v=KgJ8qqebM8g

 I can't stand (4) but it's largely just my allergy to the jazz keyboard hammond mellotron reverb and muted melisma muso production.
 Luckily he releases most of em as demos - better sound quality than 1993 cassettes and sometimes the same fire.
 Makes a 6 out of a 4 and an 7 out of a 5.

+OK it's not just the sound shift but also the themes and AA-meeting flabby humanism. for GOD'S sake man i don't want your warmth and i don't need your acceptance. _Bleed Out_ is passable because the old sociopathy and mental illness comes back.

+> Wild Sage was really the first song I ever wrote about mental illness.

-It is the prerogative of the long time fan to get arsey about changes of direction and scream the names of the cult classics; it is the prerogative of the artist to pay literally zero attention.
+It is the prerogative of the long time fan to get arsey about changes of direction and scream the names of the cult classics; it is the prerogative of the artist to pay literally zero attention to them.

 <br>

 <div class="accordion">
-    <h3>The new albums but done with the 1993 vibe</h3>
+    <h3>The new albums but done with the 1993 vibe (demos)</h3>
     <div>
         <ul>
             <li><a href="https://www.youtube.com/playlist?list=PL1lGEznMoBmCoTAXyCnMmwagCXxNk3gXy">Goths (2017)</a></li>